Single-loop Projection-free and Projected Gradient-based Algorithms for Nonconvex-concave Saddle Point Problems with Bilevel Structure: Abstract

 \section{Abstract}

 In this paper, we explore a broad class of constrained saddle point problems with a bilevel structure, wherein the upper-level objective function is nonconvex-concave and smooth over compact and convex constraint sets, subject to a strongly convex lower-level objective function.
 This class of problems finds wide applicability in machine learning, encompassing robust multi-task learning, adversarial learning, and robust meta-learning.
 Our study extends the current literature in two main directions: (i) We consider a more general setting where the upper-level function is not necessarily strongly concave or linear in the maximization variable. (ii) While existing methods for solving saddle point problems with a bilevel structure are projected-based algorithms, we propose a one-sided projection-free method employing a linear minimization oracle.
-Specifically, by utilizing regularization and nested approximation techniques, we introduce a novel single-loop one-sided projection-free algorithm, requiring $\cO(\epsilon^{-4})$ iterations to attain an $\epsilon$-stationary solution.
-Subsequently, we develop an efficient single-loop fully projected gradient-based algorithm capable of achieving an $\epsilon$-stationary solution within $\cO(\epsilon^{-5}\log(1/\epsilon))$ iterations.
-When the upper-level objective function is linear in the maximization component, our results improve to $\cO(\epsilon^{-3})$ and $\cO(\epsilon^{-4})$, respectively.
+Specifically, by utilizing regularization and nested approximation techniques, we introduce a novel single-loop one-sided projection-free algorithm, requiring $\cO(\epsilon^{-4})$ iterations to attain an $\epsilon$-stationary solution, moreover, when the objective function in the upper-level is linear in the maximization component, our result improve to $\cO(\epsilon^{-3})$.
+Subsequently, we develop an efficient single-loop fully projected gradient-based algorithm capable of achieving an $\epsilon$-stationary solution within $\cO(\epsilon^{-5})$ iterations.
+This result improves to $\cO(\epsilon^{-4})$ when the upper-level objective function is strongly concave in the maximization component.
 Finally, we tested our proposed methods against the state-of-the-art algorithms for solving a robust multi-task regression problem to showcase the superiority of our algorithms.